 \subsection{Adversarial Attacks on Agentic Systems}

-Recent advancements in autonomous, agentic AI systems have revealed critical vulnerabilities to adversarial manipulations. \citep{yang2024watchagentsinvestigatingbackdoor} and \citep{wang2024badagentinsertingactivatingbackdoor} demonstrate backdoor‐injection attacks that subtly corrupt agent behavior, misleading web agents during decision making.
-Similarly, \citep{wu2024wipinewwebthreat} and \citep{liao2025eiaenvironmentalinjectionattack} reveal that carefully crafted prompt injections can lead agents to take unintended actions, ranging from disclosing private information to leaking web contents.
-However, these approaches require extensive access to either the environment’s internals or the model’s parameters, an assumption rarely met in practical settings.
-In contrast, our work addresses a more realistic attack in which the adversary can only manipulate input elements (e.g., images or prompts) without any knowledge of the underlying environment code or model weights.
+Recent advancements in autonomous, agentic AI systems have revealed critical vulnerabilities to adversarial manipulations. \citet{yang2024watchagentsinvestigatingbackdoor} and \citet{wang2024badagentinsertingactivatingbackdoor} demonstrate backdoor‐injection attacks that subtly corrupt agent behavior, misleading web agents during decision making.
+Similarly, \citet{wu2024wipinewwebthreat} and \citet{liao2025eiaenvironmentalinjectionattack} reveal that carefully crafted prompt injections can lead agents to take unintended actions, ranging from disclosing private information to leaking web contents.
+However, these approaches require extensive access to either the environment's internals or the model's parameters, an assumption rarely met in practical settings.
+In contrast, our work addresses a more realistic attack setting in which the adversary can only manipulate their own indexed input elements (e.g., images or prompts) without any knowledge of the underlying environment code or model weights.